openclarity/vmclarity/rfc/change-asset-findings-relationships.md

           $ref: '#/components/schemas/AssetRelationship'
         finding:
           $ref: '#/components/schemas/FindingRelationship'
-        # `ignored` property can be added to allow users to ignore security findings for a given asset.
+        # `ignored` property can be added to allow users to individually ignore specific security findings on a given asset.
         # This is not relevant for this RFC as it only serves as an extension example.
 ```